 In the early '70s, Amsoil brought the first synthetic automotive motor oil to market, and it's still considered to be one of the better oils for diesel motors.
 As such, a gallon of the Amsoil Synthetic Blend 15W-40 Heavy Duty Motor Oil ($26.40 with $11.84 s&h) is the original synthetic motor oil.
 Later in the decade, Mobil Oil released its first synthetic motor oil, and by the '90s, other major oil companies had joined in.

 While most people will claim that synthetic motor oil blends are better in almost every way, understand that artificial motor oil is also much more expensive.
 In reality, synthetic motor oil does offer better low-temperature flow and better high-temperature resistance, plus leaves close to zero deposits.
 Because synthetic oil flows so much better and penetrates better than regular oils, switching to synthetic oil might reveal leaks you didn't even know your car had.

-Another one of the best synthetic motor oils, in addition to the aforementioned Amoil, is the Mobil 1 10W-30 Full Synthetic Motor Oil 6-Quart Case ($34.47 via $12 mail-in rebate and free shipping, a low by $18; expires October 31), which will set you back just $7.75/quart.
+Another one of the best synthetic motor oils, in addition to the aforementioned Amsoil, is the Mobil 1 10W-30 Full Synthetic Motor Oil 5-Quart Jug ($25.47 with in-store pickup).

 The Best Motor Oil for Older Cars